Spacerat/spacerat.github.io/_drafts/2019_04_24-Postgres-Internals-1.markdown

 ---
 layout: post
-title:  "Following Chapter 1 of Internals of PostgreSQL "
+title:  "Poking around Postgres files"
 date:   2019-04-24 12:23:37 -0700
 categories: databases
 ---

-In this post I will document my efforts to read and understand [Chapter 1] (_Database Cluster, Databases, and Tables_) of the [Internals of PostgreSQL] e-book, and summarize the things I learn.
+This post documents my efforts to learn about some of the basics of the Postgres file format from [Chapter 1] (_Database Cluster, Databases, and Tables_) of the [Internals of PostgreSQL] e-book.

 Before starting to read this book, I installed [postgres.app] on my Mac and created at database called `joe`.
-I this post, I follow along by using the Postgres server to test the things I've learned myself.
+In this post, I follow along by using the Postgres server to test the things I've learned myself.

-### It's just files on disk
+### It's just files on a disk

 This chapter essentially de-mystifies Postgres's file-structure.
 All of Postgres's tables are stored on disk.

-The MacOS Postgres application conveniently reports its own data directory in the user interface:
+The MacOS Postgres application conveniently reports the location of its own data directory in the user interface:

     $ cd "/Users/joe/Library/Application Support/Postgres/var-10"

-I created my own table and put some data in it.
+I created a table and put some data in it.

     joe=# CREATE TABLE foo (number integer, name text, flag boolean);
     joe=# INSERT INTO foo VALUES (1, 'meep', true);
     joe=# INSERT INTO foo VALUES (2, 'moop', false);
     joe=# INSERT INTO foo VALUES (null, null, null);

-Postgres maintains metadata tables which catalog every object you create which can be used, for example, to locate your tables on disk.
+Postgres maintains metadata tables which catalog every object you create, which can be used to locate your tables on disk.
 For example, the [`pg_databases`] table catalogs databases and [`pg_class`] catalogs "tables and most everything else that has columns or is otherwise similar to a table".

     joe=# SELECT datname, oid FROM pg_database;